datavis-tech/reactive-model/README.md

 // Construct a new ReactiveModel instance. var my = ReactiveModel();

-// Add two reactive properties to the model. my.addProperties({
+// Add two properties to the model. my.addProperties({
   firstName: "Jane",
   lastName: "Smith"